Rushford Lake: Description

 Rushford Lake is 585 acre in size and has a crescent shape.
 Rush Creek and Caneadea Creek feed into the south and west ends of the lake respectively, and beyond the dam on the east side of the lake, Caneadea Creek continues east to the Genesee River.
 The maximum depth is 115 ft.
 The lake is drawn down 40 ft each winter.

 The communities of Balcom Beach (northern shore) and Hillcrest (western shore) are located near the lake.
 New York State Route 243 passes the northern end of the lake.

 History

 Rushford Lake was formed by a dam on Caneadea Creek in 1927, resulting in the loss of the communities of East Rushford and Kellogville by flooding.
-The dam and resulting lake were originally owned and governed by Rochester Gas and Electric (RG&E) for the purpose to control the water level in the Genesee River.
+The dam and resulting lake were originally owned and governed by Rochester Gas and Electric (RG&E) for the purpose of controlling the water level in the Genesee River.
 In 1981 the dam and Rushford Lake was transferred to the Rushford Lake Recreation District which manages the dam, as well as lake and shoreline use.

 Rushford Lake was the setting of the 2004 movie Ghost Lake.
 In the film, the souls of village residents who drowned after the dam's construction return one hundred years later to avenge their death.
 Actual shooting took place on the lake.